 Other Parks That Claim the Title

 Hang on a sec.
-We've already established that there are indoor water parks that are bigger.
-The Fallsview folks, however, claim their complex includes 1200 affiliated hotel rooms, which is the most hotel rooms of any indoor water park resort.
+We've already established that there are North American indoor water parks that are much bigger.
+The Fallsview folks, however, claimed their complex included 1,200 affiliated hotel rooms, which was the most hotel rooms of any indoor water park resort.
 So, the park is not the largest in square footage (although it is large); it's the largest in terms of the number of hotel rooms.
 Whew!
 That's a stretch.
 Note that despite its relatively large size, Fallsview doesn't have the number or variety of water attractions, nor the marquee slides and rides that indoor water parks of similar size offer.

-Another park that once claimed to be "the biggest indoor water park in America" was... the Water Park of America, near the Mall of America.
+Another park that once claimed to be "the biggest indoor water park in America" was the Water Park of America, near the Mall of America.
 At 70,000 square feet, the Minnesota park was certainly big, but it didn't come close to approaching the size of some of the country's biggest indoor water parks.
-Great Wolf Resorts has since purchased the Water Park of America and will be rebranding it as a Great Wolf Lodge indoor water park resort.
+Great Wolf Resorts has since purchased the Water Park of America and rebranded it as a Great Wolf Lodge indoor water park resort.

 More Huge Indoor Waterparks in the United States

 There are other enormous indoor water park resorts, many of which rival well-stocked outdoor water parks in terms of the number, variety, and flashiness of its slides and attractions.
-At 173,000 square feet, Kalahari in Sandusky, Ohio was the country's largest indoor water park for many years, until the chain topped itself at the Kalahari in the Pocono Mountains.
+At 173,000 square feet, Kalahari in Sandusky, Ohio was the country's largest indoor water park for many years, until the chain topped itself at its other properties.
 Two of the biggest and best (and among the industry's early pioneers) are in the water park capital of the world, Wisconsin Dells: Kalahari at 125,000 square feet and Chula Vista at 110,000 square feet.